Video game industry: Breakaways

 In the video game industry, it is common for developers to leave their current studio and start their own.
 A particularly famous case is the "original" independent developer Activision, founded by former Atari developers.
 Activision grew to become the world's second largest game publisher.
 In the meantime, many of the original developers left to work on other projects.
 For example, founder Alan Miller left Activision to start another video game development company, Accolade (now Atari née Infogrames).

 Activision was popular among developers for giving them credit in the packaging and title screens for their games, while Atari disallowed this practice.
 As the video game industry took off in the mid-1980s, many developers faced the more distressing problem of working with fly-by-night or unscrupulous publishers that would either fold unexpectedly or run off with the game profits.

 Piracy

-The industry claims software piracy to be a big problem, and take measures to counter this.
+The industry claims software piracy to be a big problem, and takes measures to counter this.

 Digital rights management have proved to be the most unpopular with gamers, as a measure to counter piracy.

 The most popular and effective strategy to counter piracy is to change the business model to freemium, where gamers pay for their in-game needs or service.
 Strong server-side security is required for this, to properly distinguish authentic transactions from hacked transactions.